stephane-rivaud/gromo/docs/source/tech_notes.rst

 Attributes
 =====================

 To compute the special updates (*i.e.* the ones that are different from classical gradient descent) we need to store tensor statistics.
-Those are computed using the `TensorStatistics` class as they are average over possibly multiple machines batches.
+Those are computed using the `TensorStatistics` class as they are averaged over possibly multiple machine batches.

 Here is a list of statistics that can be useful: